wayudi208012/developer.bitcoin.org/devguide/wallets.rst

 Hardware wallets are devices dedicated to running a signing-only wallet.
 Their dedication lets them eliminate many of the vulnerabilities present in operating systems designed for general use, allowing them to safely communicate directly with other devices so users don’t need to transfer data manually.
 The user’s workflow is something like:

-1. (Hardware) Create parent private and public keys.
+1. (Hardwa) Create parent private and public keys.
 Connect hardware wallet to a networked device so it can get the parent public key.

 2. (Networked) As you would with a full-service wallet, distribute public keys to receive payment.
 When ready to spend satoshis, fill in the transaction details, connect the hardware wallet, and click Spend.
 The networked wallet will automatically send the transaction details to the hardware wallet.